 How can sound and sustainable public finances be ensured?
-In practice, public debt-to-GDP ratios across many EU Member States have followed an upward trend since the mid 1970s implying a growing burden on future generations.
-Recently, the fiscal impact stemming from the financial and economic crisis has further increase debt ratios intensifying the need for fiscal consolidation in view of ageing population.
+In practice, public debt-to-GDP ratios across many EU Member States have followed an upward trend since mid-1970s, implying a growing burden on future generations.
+Recently, the fiscal impact stemming from the financial and economic crisis has further increased debt ratios, thereby intensifying the need for fiscal consolidation in view of ageing population.
 Policy experiences show that strong fiscal governance is an important factor for fiscal performance insofar as it can help contain the deficit bias of fiscal policy making, which was frequently observed across EU Member States over the past decades.
 This has also been acknowledged by the European Council which in the reform of the Stability and Growth Pact in 2005 asked EU Member States to strengthen their domestic fiscal governance through fiscal rules and institutions.
+Moreover, national fiscal frameworks were further reinforced following the adoption of ground-breaking EU legal requirements such as the Budgetary Frameworks Directive, the Fiscal Compact and the Two-Pack.
 This database provides details on the EU Member States' fiscal governance.

 National fiscal governance, or domestic fiscal frameworks, can be defined as those rules, regulations and procedures that influence on how budgetary policy is planned, approved, carried out and monitored.
 This includes particularly:

 The containment of the deficit and pro cyclical biases can be achieved, for example, by constraining the behaviour of policy makers and promoting a more long-term oriented fiscal planning.
 This would help avoid the short-term approach typically associated to political cycles while alleviating the common pool problem.

 Sound fiscal governance also pursues a better coordination among the various government layers, particularly in those highly decentralised countries.